cncf/devstats-reports/README.md

 On Kubernetes:

-- Go to `cncf/devstats-helm` repo and follw instructions from `test/README.md` file, especially `Create reports pod` section.
+- Go to `cncf/devstats-helm` repo and follow instructions from `test/README.md` file, especially `Create reports pod` section.
 - Once you shell into the reports pod, you can act just like on the bare metal server.
 Putting any CSV files generated while reporting in `/data` directory will make them available at: `https://teststats.cncf.io/backups/`.